0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 !!!
 Example "You have purchased domain "mynode.com" and have VPS host IP 123.123.123.123"

-    1. Sign in to your domain controll panel and find DNS reords
+    1. Sign in to your domain control panel and find DNS records
     2. Make an A-record pointing zk.mynode.com to 123.123.123.123

 ### Install necessary software